 If you are working as a tour director, leading groups around the world, most tour companies pay you to travel from your home to the starting point of your tour and back.
 These are called “positioning” expenses.
 It does not matter where you live, once you are “established” in the field.
 You take your job with you anywhere in the world.

 The benefit of the ITMI Certification is that you are not only trained to go “over the road” as a Tour Director but you can also work locally as a Tour Guide or in incentive travel.

 Most tour companies prefer Tour Guides and Tour Directors to have certification which means that they have gone through an intensive two week program like ITMI to learn the skills and foundations of touring and hands on training.
 We believe that this is not something that can be learned on line.
 However, you do not need to be certified to lead a tour but most tour companies prefer it and if looking at two equal candidates will typically select the one with the certification.
 Finding work as a Tour Guide and Tour Director without certification can be challenging.
 Most Tour Companies do not post jobs, they prefer to contact ITMI to send out job leads or receive resumes personally.
 In fact, we send out job leads to our graduates practically on a daily basis.

 For more than 40 years, we have built relationships with more than 700 tour companies, some that even hire ITMI graduates exclusively because they know our training is the most extensive and respected in the industry.
-Here is a short list of a few of the companies we have partnered with: Adventures by Disney, Tauck, Rick Steves’ Europe, Collette, Globus Family of Brands, Worldstrides, Trafalgar, Abercrombie & Kent, National Geographic Travel, Princess Cruises, Gate 1 Travel, Viking Cruise Lines and many more…
+Here is a short list of a few of the companies we partner with: Adventures by Disney, Tauck, Rick Steves’ Europe, Collette, Globus Family of Brands, Worldstrides, Trafalgar, Abercrombie & Kent, National Geographic Travel, Princess Cruises, Gate 1 Travel, Viking Cruise Lines, Newmarket Holidays, Trafalgar and many more…